openstack/keystone/doc/source/configuration.rst

 demonstration purposes (this is not recommended for production deployments: use certificates issued by an trusted CA instead).

-KLWT tokens contain a limited amount of identity and authorization data in a `MessagePacked <http://msgpack.org/>`_ payload.
+Fernet tokens contain a limited amount of identity and authorization data in a `MessagePacked <http://msgpack.org/>`_ payload.
 The payload is then wrapped as a `Fernet <https://github.com/fernet/spec>`_ message for transport, where Fernet provides the required web safe characteristics for use in URLs and headers.
-KLWT tokens require symmetric encryption keys which can be established using ``keystone-manage klwt_setup`` and periodically rotated using ``keystone-manage klwt_rotate``.
+Fernet tokens require symmetric encryption keys which can be established using ``keystone-manage fernet_setup`` and periodically rotated using ``keystone-manage fernet_rotate``.

 ..
 WARNING::
-    UUID, PKI, PKIZ, and KLWT tokens are all bearer tokens, meaning that they must be protected from unnecessary disclosure to prevent unauthorized access.
+    UUID, PKI, PKIZ, and Fernet tokens are all bearer tokens, meaning that they must be protected from unnecessary disclosure to prevent unauthorized access.